-Everything to Know About the Next Generation of the Abrams Tank
+Everything to Know about the Next Generation of the Abrams Tank

 The U.S. Army deployed its next generation Abrams tank – known as the M1A3 – in combat in 2017.
 Army officials have said they plan to keep the latest iteration of the long-serving tank in service until 2050.

-Evolution of the Abrams Over 30 Years
+Evolution of the Abrams Tank over 30 Years

 The first Abrams tank – called the M1 – entered service in 1980.
 It is named after General Creighton Abrams, who served as Commander of U.S. military forces in Vietnam from 1968 to 1972.
 Two other generations of the Abrams tank have been brought into military service over the past 30 years – the M1A1 and the M1A2.